 I checked every major client I could find.
 None of them let you control which specific tools an agent can call from an MCP server.

+Think about what's missing.
+Traditional systems have IAM (Identity and Access Management), RBAC (Role-Based Access Control), sandboxing and execution boundaries, and least privilege by default.
 Decades of work went into making sure a process can only touch what it's supposed to touch.
 Agents?
 None of that is standardized.
 There is no real permission boundary between the agent and the system it's connected to.
+Standardized ai agent permissions simply don't exist yet at the protocol level.

 The Scenarios That Kept Me Up